vkolagotla/zsh-random-quotes/README.md

 # random-quotes

-Custom ZSH plugin to generate random Quotes(nerd, funny, love, inspire).
+Custom ZSH plugin to generate random Quotes and Facts(nerd, funny, love, inspire, facts).

 ## How to use?